gary-rowe/BitcoinjEnforcerRules/README.md

 ## How to use it

 For maximum effect, the rules should be triggered during the `verify` phase so that all the dependencies that could affect the build will have been pulled in.
+This has the useful side effect that as a developer you're not continuously checking yourself for every build - only when you're about to perform an `install` or `deploy`.

 You may want to grep/find on a case-sensitive match for "URN" to find the verification messages.